EPIImperial/EPIImperial.github.io/index.md

 #### 1. Do you have any suggestions for finding accommodation in London?

 Imperial College London campuses are accessible by public transport from most parts of London.
 When searching for accommodation, you may want to consider proximity to campuses where most of your classes will be delivered.
-The MSc Epidemiology course team are based at the St Mary’s and White City campuses in West London.
-However, your classes will be split across the South Kensington, St Marys, Charing Cross (Hammersmith) and White City campuses, all in in West London.
+The MSc Epidemiology course team are based at the White City campuses in West London.
+However, your classes will be split across the White City, Charing Cross (Hammersmith) and South Kensington campuses, all in in West London.

 For additional information on accommodation, visit the [Imperial College Accommodation website.](https://www.imperial.ac.uk/students/accommodation/)